-- risks to health and safety arising from unauthorised access to the work area, and - the likelihood of unauthorised access occurring.
+- risks to health and safety arising from unauthorised access to the work area, and the likelihood of unauthorised access occurring - the likelihood of unauthorised access occurring.

 This requirement aims to protect other workers on site who may be at risk by restricting access to the excavation area.
 It applies in addition to the duty the person with management or control of the construction site has to ensure, so far as is reasonably practicable, the site is secured from unauthorised access from members of the public, for example when the site is near schools, parks, shops or other public places.